M8 armored gun system: Variants

 BAE Systems entered an updated variant of the M8 in the U.S. Army XM1302 Mobile Protected Firepower program.
 According to BAE, the MPF variant is completely redesigned, keeping only the footprint (length, width and height).
 The MPF incorporates a new transmission and MTU powerpack, band composite rubber track, and a new fire-control system.
 BAE added improved underbody armor, as well as the Iron Fist active protection system and BAE's Terra Raven soft-kill system.

 Surviving examples

 As of 2015, all six XM8s exist in various states of repair.
-An XM8 used for drop-testing is outside the U.S. Army Armor and Cavalry Collection at Fort Moore, Georgia, awaiting restoration as of 2022.
+An XM8 used for drop-testing is outside the U.S. Army Armor and Cavalry Collection at Fort Benning, Georgia, awaiting restoration as of 2022.

+An M8 AGS on loan from the U.S. Army is on display at the Michigan Military Technical and Historical Society in Eastpointe, Michigan.